Arjun-G-Ravi/AI-Notes/04_NLP/03_Word Embeddings.md

 It aims to capture the semantic relationships between words in a corpus of text by learning vector representations of words based on the co-occurrence statistics of words in the corpus.

-- Stats instead of NNs
+- Statistics instead of NNs